 The biotechnology sector is one of the fastest growing segments in India.
 It is valued about $11 billion currently and it will touch the $ 100 billion mark by 2025 as per the forecast of the Association of Biotechnology Led Enterprises (ABLE).
 Hence, undoubtedly, the sector presents a plethora of excellent career opportunities for the biotechnology graduates and professionals.
 In this post, we will look at the biopharmaceutical industry, major segments (verticals), top biotech-pharma companies and startup ecosystem in India.

 The Indian biotechnology sector can be classified into 5 major sub-categories – bio-pharma, bio-services, bio-agriculture, bio-industry, and bio-informatics.
 The bio-pharma segment deals in biopharmaceuticals that include drugs, proteins (peptide therapeutics), and antibodies.
-This segment primarily deals in diagnostics and therapeutics.
+Whilst some companies exist to supplement the production of chemicals for this industry, with enhancedpeptides as one prominent example, much of the material comes from inside India’s own borders.
+As for this segment, it primarily deals in diagnostics and therapeutics.
 This segment can also be termed as the biomedical segment.
 Some companies that specialise in biopharmaceuticals are also experts in Global CDMO and manufacture some of the highest quality biopharmaceutical products.Bio-services usually refer to the clinical trials, research, and manufacturing contracts.
 The bio-agriculture segment deals with crops, food production, and processing.
 This segment includes scientific research work on bio-pesticides, bio-fertilizers, and genetically modified seeds (and crops).
 The bio-industry segment covers the research work related to yeast-based, enzymes, organic amino acids etc. This segment also includes extensive work related to biofuels and food science and technology.
 The last segment, bio-informatics deals with bio-IT services, which covers computational biology, computational chemistry, genetic sequencing etc.

 Top Biotech-Pharma Companies and Startup Ecosystem in India